About Us

 1970

-MFT has 20 locals representing approximately 15,000 members
+Entering the 1970s, MFT is made up of 20 locals representing approximately 15,000 members

-“Parochaid” (public money to private schools) ballot initiative defeated at the polls
+“Parochaid” (which would have sent public money to private schools) ballot initiative defeated at the polls by Michigan voters

 1971